 - (a) With the exception of skates and stick, all the equipment worn by the goalkeeper must be constructed solely for the purpose of protecting the head or body, and they must not wear any garment or use any contrivance that would give them undue assistance in keeping goal. - (b) It is compulsory for all goalkeepers to wear helmets and full facemasks.
-Hanging throat/neck laceration protectors are recommended.
-No form fitted facemasks shall be permitted. - (c) Gloves the dimensions of the goalkeeper's blocker glove shall not exceed 8 inches in width or 15 inches in length.
-The cuff of the catching glove shall not exceed 8 inches in width.
-The circumference of the glove shall not exceed 45 inches.
-The catching portion of the glove (measured from the heel - the point where the cuff meets the glove - to the top of the "T" trap and following the contour of the glove) must not exceed 18 inches.
+HECC-certified neck laceration protectors are required in all age classifications except for Adults.